My Alcoholic Husband Is Driving Me Crazy

 First things first.
 Your husband's alcoholism is the primary issue here.
 I suggest that you go to an ALANON meeting in your area, and learn about what it means to be married to an alcoholic.
 If your husband does not address his addiction and get into a strong recovery program, you have no chance at having anything near a healthy marriage.
 You just can't have a healthy relationship with a practicing addict of any kind.

 You also need to address your own anger, and take full responsibility for it.
-You will find the guidelines you need on this FAQ page
+You will find the guidelines you need on this FAQ page.
+I also encourage you to make sure you're grieving in healthy ways regarding your father.
+You'll find guidance on how to grieve here.

 If you and your husband decide to stay together, and if he gets sober and into recovery this book will help you with your marriage: "Getting the Love You Want: A Guide for Couples" by Harville Hendrix.